robert-laws/robert-laws.github.io/my_collections/_posts/2019-04-25-organizing-jquery.md

 tags: [jquery, javascript, gulp]
 featured-image: blog-post-organizing-jquery.jpg
 ---
+An important aspect of mastering JQuery is knowing how and when it will run your javascript code.<!-- more -->

 I've been using Gulp.js for a while now as my tool of choice for workflow automation.
 One feature that is very useful is the [https://www.npmjs.com/package/gulp-concat](gulp-concat) package, which allows me to develop with separate js files and combine them into one final javascript file at production.
 The advantage of this is that I only load one javascript file for the website instead of multiple files.
 However, this adds some challenges too.
 The biggest challenge is that on certain pages of a project, I want to run JQuery code when the page's DOM has finished loading.
 However, I don't need the JQuery code to run on every page when the DOM has finished loading.

 {% capture post_image %}/assets/img/blog/{{page.featured-image}}{% endcapture %}